-\\\Clean and remove or paint over any or all graffiti in your areas daily!
+Clean and remove any or all graffiti in your areas daily!
+If you are unable to clean or remove the graffiti, submit a work order with M&O. Do not attempt to paint over graffiti.

 DAILY CHECK LIST

 CLASSROOMS:

-- 1. Empty trash Daily switch out bags as needed
+1. Empty trash Daily and change liners.

-- \\\\2.
-Sweep Floor
+2. Sweep floor.

-- \\\\\3.
-Vacuum Carpet- Spot Mop Daily
+3. Vacuum carpet- spot mop Daily

-- 4. Clean Sinks

-- 5. Clean Mirrors

 HALLS/STAIRWELLS/ENTRANCES/BALCONIES

-- 1. Sweep floors
+1. Sweep floors.

-- 2. Spot Mop Daily and/or entire hall when needed
+2. Spot mop Daily and/or entire hall when needed.

-- 3. Clean mirrors and drinking fountains Daily
+3. Clean mirrors and drinking fountains Daily.

-- 4. Move and clean mats (when out)
+4. Move and clean mats (when out)

-- 5. Buff when time available
+5. Buff when time is available.

-- 6. Clean stairs and wet mop Daily
+6. Clean stairs and wet mop Daily

 RESTROOMS

-- 1. Empty feminine hygiene receptacles/boxes Daily in girls restrooms - 2.
-Check toilets paper/paper towels/soap dispensers Daily - \\\\3.
-Clean and disinfect SINKS, TOILETS, and FLOORS - \\\\\4.
-Clean Walls and Stalls
+1. Empty feminine hygiene receptacles/boxes Daily in girls' restrooms

+2. Check toilets paper/paper towels/soap dispensers Daily.

+3. Clean and disinfect SINKS, TOILETS, and FLOORS

+4. Clean Walls and Stalls

 GYMS

-\\\\1.
-Sweep and Wet Mop
+1. Sweep

+2. Spot mop if needed (do not wet mop wood floors)

 LOCKER ROOMS

-- \\\\1.
-Sweep and mop floors
+1. Sweep and mop floors.

-- 2. Clean drinking fountains and Mirrors
+2. Clean drinking fountains and mirrors

-- \\\\\3.
-Clean and disinfect sinks and toilets Daily
+3. Clean and disinfect sinks and toilets Daily.

-- \\\\\4.
-Clean top lockers Weekly
+4. Dust the top of the lockers as needed.